HussainM44/Hangman-Game-/README.md

+# HANG MAN

+### ***Pre Work-Out**

+***Html***
+For Game Hangman, Html will start with header being hangman . in the body will be a hanging man img src.
+The body will also show Word to be guessed , Number of guesses missed , the user input(guessed letter or word) and the buttons for submit and reset.
+***Js***
+The element constants will be created to select html items i.e hangman ,words ,submit .
+There should be an array of words that will be guessed and to choose the word (.random) to the array will be used.
+In the functions, when a word will be selected to guess the letters elements will be accessed so the word is guessed. when the word selected will be same as to all the letters selected . it will show a *winner* .
+If any of the letter will not be same in word selected . it will show that letter in web and also one life will reduced for the hangman. if all lives of hangman is finished it should show the chosen word and *loser*

+/project
+ ├─ README.md
+ └─ sc

 # Hangman Details
 ***Play Game***
-To Play game, Random Word will already be chosen.
+To play game, Random Word will already be chosen.
 You just have to Guess Word one by one , If anything guessed wrong or already guessed it will be displayed on the screen through Functions.

 ***Here is Link to Surge Link to my Game***